 “Being first on-site means that we were first to be able to go in.”

-Because Pilot Fiber was the first to arrive, they would have been first to go in for fixes.
+Because Pilot Fiber was the first to arrive, they would have been the first to go in for fixes.
 Unfortunately, the electric company was unable to allow access to anyone as a high voltage circuit was still active.
 It had to be shut down before any technicians could address downed cables.

 The Pilot Fiber team decided to explore other potential solutions to get their network up and running more quickly in case access to the damaged manhole took longer than expected.

 Fortunately, Paul and Shannon had powerful software at their fingertips that easily allowed them to try various rerouting scenarios.
-Using digital tools and mapping capabilities, they determined that the best path forward for their clients was to place new cable and circumvent the damaged site.
+Using digital tools and mapping capabilities, they determined that the best path forward for their clients was to place new cables and circumvent the damaged site.
 They were able to see their network in its entirety and thoroughly evaluate different options for restoring services to their 11 clients.